 Simply put, heart disease is the leading cause of death for both men and women in the U.S.

 This condition encompasses many problems related to atherosclerosis, a narrowing of the arteries due to a buildup of fats, cholesterol and other substances.
-Heart disease costs the nation about $200 billion annually, according to the CDC.
+Heart disease cost the nation $363 billion each year from 2016 to 2017, according to the CDC.

 How to cut costs.
 Several medical conditions are closely related to a higher risk of developing heart disease.
 They include: